VLAD-KONATA/DICOM_decoder-encoder-partial-/README.md

-This is the backup of my MIIC(Medical Integrated Information Technology)'s final test project
+This is the backup of my MIIC(Medical Integrated Information Technology)'s final exam project

 Function: